Shriners Children's Portland Therapy Services

 She has experience as an early interventionist, providing home speech-language therapy and over 17 years in the pediatric outpatient children’s hospital rehabilitation setting, working in co-treatment with occupational therapists, social group and language group treatment.
 She has provided language facilitation training for parents of children with language delays utilizing the Hanen approach.
 Alison enjoys engaging in the inpatient rehabilitation, cleft lip and palate, and craniofacial teams.
 She provides augmentative and alternative communication care for children with a variety of diagnoses.

-Kirsten Zilke, PT, D.P.T., is a physical therapist at Shriners Children’s Portland, where she has been since 1996.
-Kirsten is the primary physical therapist in our comprehensive multi-disciplinary neuromuscular clinic, serving children and families with all forms of neuromuscular diagnoses.
-In addition to clinical care, Kirsten works in our clinical research department as well as OHSU Pediatric Neurology Research Department, participating in clinical trials on a national level.
+Kirsten Zilke, PT, DPT, is a physical therapist at Shriners Children’s Portland, where she has been since 1996.
+Kirsten is the primary physical therapist in the comprehensive multi-disciplinary neuromuscular clinic, serving children and families with all forms of neuromuscular diagnoses.
+In addition to clinical care, Kirsten works in the clinical research department as well as OHSU Pediatric Neurology Research Department, participating in clinical trials on a national level.
 Kirsten's work in research has fueled her determination for establishing evidence-based practices in physical therapy.

 Kirsten's treatment philosophy is to provide effective and functionally supportive therapy that is based on the best available and most current evidence.
 She strives to always keep the child and family at the forefront of all clinical and goal-setting decisions, so that therapies impact not only the musculoskeletal system, but more importantly, positively impacts quality of life.
 Kirsten believes that therapy should not make a person a patient but should make them more able to participate in the things that bring joy and purpose to their lives.